Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Episodes: 5, 6
 Jax tells Max to promise him that he will never try to fight again.
 Max refuses so Jax tells Leona to release Max.

-Kyshumu is angery at Jax and Jax tells him that Max gave him no choice

-Max is upset by Kyshumu steping down as he wanted to fullfill his dream of defeating him

-Jax tells Max that it is to dangerous for him to become a Cybervator and that he will not allow it

-Jax tries to stop Max by fighting him in Cyberspace to destory his Cyber.Beast Max tells him that if he loses he will just get another one Jax says And I will take as many times as I needs to.

 Jax tries stops Max from becoming a Cybervator by realeasing him

 The commentaors say they did the right thing

 Jax says that he refuses to contribute to him getting his self killed.
 Jax tells Leona to release Max.
-She does this maybe by using her fathers credentials
+She does this maybe by using her fathers credentials.

+Kyshumu is angery at Jax and Jax tells him that Max gave him no choice

+Max is upset by Kyshumu steping down as he wanted to fullfill his dream of defeating him

+Jax tells Max that it is to dangerous for him to become a Cybervator and that he will not allow it

 After Max is released spike uses this opportunity to persuaded him to join the Revolution he is starting Max tells hat it is not a good idea and that he will go about it the right way.